Chris Shepherd: Post Slinky and Random Acts 2011 to 2016

-2016 saw Shepherd return with another director/writer project for Arte called Johnno's Dead a loose sequel to his 2003 classic Dad's Dead.
+2016 saw Shepherd return with another director/writer project for Arte called Johnno's Dead, a loose sequel to his 2003 classic.
 This sequel is set thirteen years after the original was set and starts the same cast.
 The film has played many international festivals such as Annecy, Clermont Ferrand, Tampere and the film picked up Best British Short Film at the London International Animation Festival held in the Barbican in London.

 Joe Orton

-In 2017 Shepherd embarked upon a Joe Orton tribute project to mark the 50th anniversary of the passing of the playwright.
-The project was masterminded by Shepherd with Doctor Emma Parker from the University of Leicester.
+In 2017, Shepherd embarked upon a Joe Orton tribute project to mark the 50th anniversary of the passing of the playwright.
+The project was masterminded by Shepherd with Emma Parker from the University of Leicester.
 It centres around Orton's Edna Welthorpe letters.
 Orton wrote prank letters of complaint to poke fun at establishment figures such as vicars, companies and sometimes even his own plays.
 The project funded by the Arts Council England and the University of Leicester has seen many comedy writers such as Alec Baldwin, David Quantick, Caroline Moran, Phil Bowker, Arthur Mathews, Jesse Armstrong write new Edna Welthorpe letters.
 These letters are to be read in two events.
-The first in Latitude with readings by Robin Ince, John-Luke Roberts and Joe Orton's sister Leonine Orton Barnet.
+The first in Latitude with readings by Robin Ince, John-Luke Roberts and Joe Orton's sister, Leonine Orton-Barnet.
 The second is at the Little Theatre in Orton's hometown on the anniversary of Orton's death on 9 August 2017.
-With readings by Leonie Orton, Frances Barber, David Quantick and John Shuttleworth.
-In addition Shepherd has directed a short animated film called Yours Faithfully Edna Welthorpe (Mrs) which features the voices of Alison Steadman and Robin Sebastian.
+With readings by Leonie Orton-Barnet, Frances Barber, David Quantick and John Shuttleworth.
+In addition, Shepherd directed a short animated film called Yours Faithfully Edna Welthorpe (Mrs), which featured the voices of Alison Steadman and Robin Sebastian.